How to Make a Mattress Firmer

 Spring for a mattress foundation or platform bed instead of box springs.
 These bases offer a much more rigid structure for every type of mattress, whether it’s a memory foam or latex foam, or innerspring.
 The rigidity helps evenly distribute support across the entirety of your mattress, which can prevent sagging in the middle and make the whole thing feel firmer.

-A mattress foundation is usually a wooden frame with slats crossing the width of the frame at close intervals (2 or 3 inches apart) to provide support to the weight of the mattress and sleeper(s).
+A mattress foundation is usually a wooden frame with slats crossing the width of the frame at close intervals (2 to 2.75 inches apart) to provide support to the weight of the mattress and sleeper(s).
 Platforms are similarly constructed either of wood or metal, but the main difference between them is platform beds are made to stand on their own, while foundations are made to go in a bed frame.
 Foundations are also usually covered in a breathable fabric while platforms normally aren’t.

 Add a Firm Mattress Topper